WE ARE THE SPELT FAMERS

 Just because something says it is organic, doesn’t mean there were no chemicals used growing it, and reports say those organic chemicals are more toxic than conventional ones.

-We use an early herbicide, just to hold back the weeds so we actually have a crop to grow and don’t mix our spelt with wild oats or something else that would contaminate it.
+We use an early herbicide, just to hold back the weeds so we actually have a crop to grow and don’t mix our grain with wild oats or something else that would contaminate it.
 We also use fertilizer (it’s like taking vitamins) to maintain soil and crop health.
 Sometimes, when the plant is deprived of nutrients, it will make its own toxins, so we had our spelt tested and it came back clean with the report “no detection” from the Food Lab we sent it to.
 They conducted a thorough test to make sure it was clean from any chemical residue.
 Rest at ease when you buy from us.
 We will continue to test it to ensure the highest quality we can provide.

 HOW DO I USE SPELT?

 Spelt is fairly easily substituted into most recipes calling for flour.
-So, don’t throw away your old recipes that you loved and think you’ll never enjoy again.
+So, don’t throw away your old recipes that you love and think you’ll never enjoy again.
 It just might take a few minor adjustments and a little practice.

 WHY IS OUR SPELT BETTER?